 Results: Search strategies and error rates.
 Similar to the initial assessment, we found no significant correlation between the linear search index and accuracy (rS = -0.100, N = 9, p = 0.811).
 In addition, we found no evidence that variability in their search behaviour across trials was correlated with accuracy in the 4-box condition (rS = -0.185, N = 9, p = 0.684) or in the 5-box condition (rS = 0.583, N = 9, p = 0.107).
 In the first three trials individuals tended to visit on average 2 (with 4 boxes; range: 1.5 to 2.25) and 2.2 (with 5 boxes; range 1.8 to 2.6) unique boxes at any position in the search sequence indicating considerable variability in search patterns across trials (the values of the variability index could range between 1 and 3).

 We fitted a GLMM (GLMM S1) to identify predictors of the subjects’ probability to revisit an empty box.
-Similar to the initial assessment phase, we analysed for every box on the platform that the apes had chosen before (within the same trial) the probability that apes would revisit the box and included the predictors lag from the last choice of the same box, whether they had made any mistake within this trial before, the number of boxes (4-8) on the platform, the spatial position of the boxes on the platform (inner boxes vs. outer boxes), age, and the trial number.
+Similar to the initial assessment phase, we analysed for every box on the platform that the apes had chosen before (within the same trial) the probability that apes would revisit the box and included the predictors distancetime lag between revisits, whether they had made any mistake within this trial before, the number of boxes (4 to 8) on the platform, the spatial position of the boxes on the platform (inner boxes vs. outer boxes), age, and the trial number.